tamaslang/book-inventory-boot/README.md

-# Repository Book inventory Spring boot app #
+# Book inventory Spring boot app #

 Spring Boot based implementation of a minimalist book inventory app to represent a possible module architecture.
 This app offers basic CRUD functionality and some search functionality for handling books via book title and author.